 Kick off the Super Bowl on the right foot by hosting a fundraiser.
 Whether it's a fantasy football league, a bowling tournament, or a soup-er bowl dinner (that's a fundraising dinner during which you serve soup, if you didn't know), Super Bowl Sunday offers endless fundraising opportunities.
 Oooh, or what about a nacho-eating contest?
 So many possibilities!

-43. National (Organ) Donor Day (February 14)
+60. National (Organ) Donor Day (February 14)

 See what we did there?
 National Donor Day?
 Seems like a holiday custom-made for stewardship.
-But hey, if you're dead-set on fundraising for Valentine's Day, ask your supporters to make a donation in their Valentine's name instead of buying another box of chocolates or bouquet of long-stemmed roses.
+But hey, if you're dead-set on a fundraising campaign for Valentine's Day, ask your supporters to make a donation in their Valentine's name instead of buying another box of chocolates or bouquet of long-stemmed roses.
 To make your fundraising efforts stand out, you could then send physical V-Day cards to all the honorees.

-44. Parinirvana Day (February 15)
+61. Parinirvana Day (February 15)

-46. Random Acts of Kindness Day (February 17)
+63. Random Acts of Kindness Day (February 17)

 Send a fundraising email with a list of random acts of kindness, from paying for a stranger's coffee to giving up your seat on the bus.
 The number one item on your list?
 Making a donation, of course.

 P.S.
 Double down by adding "Become a monthly donor" to the list as well.